w-chang/ae353-sp24/docs/README.md

 #### 1 Change your working directory in Windows

-Open an **Anaconda Prompt** and change your working directory to wherever you cloned this repository.
+Open an **git-cmd** and change your working directory to wherever you cloned this repository.

 #### 2 Get the latest version of the code in Windows